 The Supper Series run 9.30pm till midnight, and the guest chef events are ticketed via EventBrite.
 For other Fridays and Saturdays when guest chefs are not in session, chef Jeremmy’s supper dishes are available a la carte from 9.30pm.

 25 to 27 April

 From ArChan: Skewers of char-grilled shishito peppers and fermented leeks, dusted with Sichuan pepper powder and hopped salt (a nod to Level33’s microbrewery).
-Great to get the appetite going, but the real flavour bomb is the stir-fried clams with XO sauce – local clams stir-fried with Level33’s Blond lager, tossed with the jamon-studded, housemade XO sauce.
-The accompanying pan-fried mantou, made using spent grains from the brewery, is another show-stopper, a little yeasty with lots of dark, caramel-like flavours.
-Maybe if enough of us keep bugging, ArChan might just bottle and sell her XO sauce too.
+Great to get the appetite going!
+The real flavour bomb is the stir-fried clams with XO sauce – local clams stir-fried with Level33’s Blond lager, tossed with the jamon-studded, housemade XO sauce.
+The accompanying pan-fried mantou, made using spent grains from the brewery, is another show-stopper.
+It’s a little yeasty with lots of dark, caramel-like flavours.
+Maybe, if enough of us keep bugging, ArChan might just bottle and sell her XO sauce too.
 Every voice counts, guys!